Master Landscape Architecture

 Admission requirements

-Further information and access to the Uni-Assist e.V. applicant portal for applicants with foreign certificates here
+You can find more information and access to the Uni-Assist e.V. application portal for applicants with qualifications from abroad here: https://www.uni-assist.de/en/

 Study programme